vrugtehagel/stateify/README.md

 <a name="events-propertychange"></a>
 ### `propertychange`

 Fires when a property of the value of a property reference changes.
-Essentially, this means the _contents_ of a value changes.
+Essentially, this means the _contents_ of a value changes, while the value itself stays the same (and as such it is only applicable to objects).
 For example:
 ```js
 import stateify from 'state-variables'